“Global Bach”

 Even with progress on this front, what is still largely lacking is a willingness to join historically-informed musical analysis to an understanding of contemporary Lutheran theology.
 That combination represents our best chance of understanding Bach's expressive aims in his cantatas.

-Stephen Crist
+Stephen A. Crist

 The Roots of Bach’s Music in the Treasures of Lutheran Hymnody